poga/redis-rating/README.md

 RT.RATEPOS <key>
 ```

-Estimate the **Real** score of the given key. `Score = Use Lower bound of Wilson score confidence interval for a Bernoulli parameter`
+Estimate the **Real** rating of the given key. `Rating = Lower bound of Wilson score confidence interval for a Bernoulli parameter`

 #### Response

-Returns a double, which is the estimated score of key.
+Returns a double, which is the estimated rating of the key.

 ## License